amirr19/spring-security-login-jquery/README.md

         return source;
     }
 ```
-also we need put this bellow code to enable CORS for spring security.
+Also we need put this bellow code to enable CORS for spring security.
 ``` java
 @Override
     protected void configure(HttpSecurity http) throws Exception {